AnikaLegal/intake/README.md

 It is a React/Redux single page app, deployed as a static site which is hosted on AWS S3 at [repairs.anikalegal.com](https://repairs.anikalegal.com)
 .
 The app depends on a backend API at [clerk.anikalegal.com](https://clerk.anikalegal.com).

+DONE - fix back button with redirects (use `push` prop when back should work)

+TODO

+    - fix phone input for date field and dropdown
+    - fix yucky loading transition on submit
+    - make sure loading spinner is nicely centred
+    - make sure loading spinner fades in to prevent jank
+    - make form text fade out on dismount

 TODO SHORT TERM

     - actually document this project
-    - fix yucky loading transition on submit

 TODO MEDIUM TERM

     - add analytics + funnel tracking
-    - setup Storybook properly
     - eventually move to a feature-based folder structure
     - eventually write some end-to-end tests with cypress to run on staging server
     - setup Sentry logging + releases + sourcemaps + errors to Slack